yuv422/skifree_decomp/README.md

 ![Skifree](images/skifree.png)

 The project aims to be byte compatible with the original version.
-Currently, all code has been converted back to C and labeled.
+Currently, all code and data has been converted back to C and labeled.

 You will need the original EXE for the gfx and icon resource.
 You can download the original version